PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ### 4.1 Account Creation

-To use MeetUp, you must create an account by providing:
+To use DASH, you must create an account by providing:
 - A unique username
 - A valid email address
 - A secure password